webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 * Since a transform can specify combinations of functions, the '''type''' attribute clarifies which function to manipulate, ''translate'' in this case.

 * '''begin''' specifies a delay after which the animation executes, in this case 1 second.
 A begin value of ''0s'' animates immediately.
-(If you leave out this attribute, the animation does not play by default, but you can make it play with JavaScript as described below.)
+(If you leave out this attribute, the animation does not play by default, but you can use JavaScript to make it play as described below.)

 * '''dur''' specifies the animation's duration, half a second in this case.

 * '''from''' and '''to''' provide the values between which the animation should transition.
 In this case, it moves it 50 units to the right.

-As it appears above, the animation moves the eyes to the right:
+As it appears above, the animation moves the eyes to the right, then immediately snaps back:

 [[Image:svg_overview_eyeball_glance.png]]

-Now that the
+There's an attribute called '''fill''', which is unfortunately named the same as the '''fill''' property that applies colors and gradients.
+Adding a '''fill''' attribute here and setting it to
+'''freeze''' would keep the eyes looking right after the animation ends.
+But instead, we'll add another animation to return the eyes so that they look ahead:

 <syntaxhighlight lang="xml" highlight="19-20">
 <circle id="eyeball" transform="translate(0,0)" cx="100" cy="100"